scto/kotlin-lsps/README.md

 - ✅ Real time diagnostics: working for this codebase
 - ✅ Hover: fully working
 - 🚧 Go to definition: working except for kotlin binary dependencies (considering using the background index for this if we cannot make it work), it would also be nice to use a decompiler to jump into .class files (the analysis api provides `KotlinClassFileDecompiler` for kotlin .class files, fernflower may be used for java .class files)
-- 🚧 Build system integration: there is basic support for single module gradle projects available, but needs work to support multimodule projects and Android projects.
+- 🚧 Build system integration: there is support for single module gradle projects available, but needs work to support multimodule projects, Android projects and KMP projects

 ## Installing
 We provide a distribution zip file, which you can download from [GitHub Releases](https://github.com/amgdev9/kotlin-lsp/releases/latest).
 Alternatively, there are unofficial methods to install it, provided by the community: